Sessions¶

 report = manager.check_all_sessions_status()

-tmux is also the backend where merge conflict actions produce merge scripts instead of only rename-or-restart plans.
+tmux is also the backend where merge conflict actions produce merge commands instead of only rename-or-restart plans.

 Representative utility modules include: